pgeu/pgeu-system/docs/invoices/payment.md

 will also be possible to issue refunds.
 If it only has Read Only access, payments can still be processed, but refunds will not work.

+A private/public RSA keypair is required to implement customer strong authentication, which is mandatory for most operations.
+Generate the keypair in the configuration page, save the contents of the public key to a file, and upload it to the TransferWise website.

 Refunds also require that the sending bank included the IBAN information required to issue a transfer back.
 This information may or may not be included depending on sending bank, but the system will